Maersk Commuter: History

-Maersk Air was at the time looking for opportunities to expand their network internationally and opted to purchase the airline.
+At the time Maersk Air was looking for opportunities to expand internationally the network and opted to purchase the airline.
 This also allowed Maersk to market itself with an international scheduled route.
-The agreement was struck in May 1983.
-Upon buying the airline, Maersk initiated an order in December for two Short 360s.
-The following year the route was moved.
-It still started and terminated at Esbjerg and Stavanger, but the stopover was moved to Aalborg Airport, which served a much larger catchment area.
+The agreement took effect on 1 May 1983.
+Upon buying the airline, in the following December Maersk signed an order for two Short 360s.
+The following year the route pattern was changed: it still had Esbjerg and Stavanger as terminal points, but the intermediate stop became Aalborg Airport, which had a much larger catchment area.

-With the delivery of the Shorts aircraft, Air Business was able to supplement its operations by providing wet lease services to its parent.
-Air Business retained its name until 1988, when it was renamed Maersk Commuter.
-Maersk Air hoped the move would better communicate the connection between the two airlines.
-Operations ceased on 31 March 1990 and were incorporated into Maersk Air's regular operations.
-The Shorts were sold and instead the route was flown with Maersk Air's Fokker 50s.
+With the delivery of the Shorts aircraft, Air Business was able to supplement its operations by providing flights on its parent behalf.
+The corporate name was kept until 1988, when it was renamed Maersk Commuter I/S. The owner hoped this image change would better reflect the connection between the two airlines.
+On 31 March 1990 operations were fully merged into those of Maersk Air.
+The Shorts were sold and the route was flown by Maersk Air's Fokker 50s.